[Fix of the Month, October 2012]

 Here's Matt's story:

-"We [my pupils and I] first came up with the idea of sending a package into space 18 months ago, but the costs made it impractical at the time.
+"We [my pupils and I] first came up with the idea of sending a package into near space 18 months ago, but the costs made it impractical at the time.
 However, since then similar projects have been shown on various TV programs and written about in newspapers, which raised the profile enough for schools to enlist the support of university departments, which we did.

 The project was built by 13 pupils aged 11 to 14, the majority of whom were girls.
 We had a small budget from the school that allowed us to go ahead with it, provided we used some novel money-saving ideas too.
 For instance, I used my own mobile phone to track the balloon!

-Project outline: Aim: To photograph the the earth from space and return the payload undamaged Timeframe: 4 months from design to launch Equipment: - Polystyrene box + lid - Kite string - Electrical tape - Handwarmers - to keep the electronics warm with outside temps of -40 - Canon Ixus digital camera - set up to take photos automatically following a schedule - Flipcam - to record the whole trip - Generic digital video camera - facing down to record the takeoff/landing - HTC Wildfire mobile phone with gps tracking software - to track the package for retrieval - 1000g latex balloon - Helium - 2m of kite fabric (we chose to build our own parachute to save money) ...and last but not least: sugru
+Project outline: Aim: To photograph the earth from near space and return the payload undamaged Timeframe: 4 months from design to launch Equipment: - Polystyrene box + lid - Kite string - Electrical tape - Handwarmers - to keep the electronics warm with outside temps of -40 - Canon Ixus digital camera - set up to take photos automatically following a schedule - Flipcam - to record the whole trip - Generic digital video camera - facing down to record the takeoff/landing - HTC Wildfire mobile phone with gps tracking software - to track the package for retrieval - 1000g latex balloon - Helium - 2m of kite fabric (we chose to build our own parachute to save money) ...and last but not least: sugru

 The problem: the cameras needed to be fixed in place so that the lenses would look unimpeded through the holes in the box.
 The pupils soon found that the glue they wanted to use stopped sticking in low temperatures.
 We also needed access to the cameras to turn them on and program the time-lapse, so sealing the box permanently before launch wasn't an option.